Never Sell Low

 While I have written quite a bit about sequence of returns risk, it is easy to overcome if you plan.
 Remember: Never Sell Low.

-The key to never selling low in de-accumulation is to understand that volatility happens, and it is only that important around retirement (when the sequence of returns risk is the highest).
+The key to never selling low in de-accumulation is to understand that volatility happens.
+This is only important around retirement (when the sequence of returns risk is the highest).

 Or why not oversave?
 If your withdrawal rate is 2 or 3%, your asset allocation doesn’t matter.
 But then, of course, you have other problems, like spending money on retirement.